 FODMAP friendly vegan laksa.
 From the outset, let’s make it clear that this laksa is probably more ‘laksa’ than laksa.
 Because it is both FODMAP friendly and vegetarian (thereby inadvertently vegan) it is missing some components considered key.
 Namely, shallots, garlic, shrimp paste, fish sauce, generally some sort of seafood, and often a fried shallot topping.

 Because of the aforementioned ingredients in traditional laksa, this dish could almost considered as ‘laksa inspired.’
 There are many different types of laksa, but this recipe, due to the dietary niches it addresses, doesn’t really fit into a box.
 To me, as somebody who hasn’t tasted an authentic laksa in a long ass time, it takes like heaven.
-To somebody who is learned in the art of laksa, it might be blasphemous.
-Just getting all my caveats in, you know.
+To somebody who is learned in the art of laksa, it might be average.
+Just trying to cater for the digestively challenged.

 This laksa recipe is FODMAP friendly, vegan and vegetarian, grain free, gluten free, and nut free.
 I have tried to make it as friendly to as many diets as possible, but you can add in ingredients (nuts, noodles) as you see fit.

 So!
 To make a FODMAP friendly laksa, we’ve made the following adjustments:

 - The onion, shallot and fried spring onion have been completely omitted

 - The fish sauce and any animal product have also been omitted

 - I decided not to include any nuts in the laksa paste.
 While candlenuts or macadamias are generally used, I noticed a lot of people had queries on recipes as to whether they could be omitted.
 So I omitted them.